OXPHOS/Insight_DonorFinder/README.md

 ## Run instructions

-One can run the package with test data in root folder by:
+Your can run the package with test data in root folder by:

 ```
 root~$ chmod +x run.sh
 root~$ ./run.sh
 ```

-Or run the package with (s)he's own dataset by:
+Or run the package with your own input dataset by:

+`root~$ ./run.sh path/to/input/file`

+You can also change the output destination by specifying the output path.
+However, you must pass path to the input, and paths to both output files (groupby zip code output and groupby date output) at the same time.

-`root~$ ./run.sh path/to/input/file path/to/medianvals_by_zip/output/file path/to/medianvals_by_date/output/file`
+`root~$ ./run.sh path/to/input/file ./run.sh path/to/medianvals_by_zip/output/file path/to/medianvals_by_date/output/file`

 No external libraries or dependencies are required for execution.

-The package is tested with Python 2.7.13 and XXXX
+The package is tested with Python 2.7.13 and Python 3.6.1.

 ## Testing